cancerit/NanoSeq/README.md

 ### Coverage (cov)

-A coverage histogram is comuted for the bulk BAM. eg.
+A coverage histogram is computed for the bulk BAM.

 ```
 runNanoSeq.py -t 10 \